ClaireRoberts1403/MilestoneProject3LetsBake/README.md

 ## Testing

+Due to the incompleteness of the project, no testing has been completed.

 ##Debugging
 Debugging, during first master push to heroku I kept receiving an error that the app was crashing.
 Through thorough checking and trying different fixes